fagiolini/fagiolini.github.io/_posts/2020-12-18-nourish-bowl.md

 - **baked savoy cabbage**: finely chop half of a head and top it with olive oil and a pinch of salt before cooking it in the oven for around 20 minutes at 180°C

-- **sauté green veggies**: sauté some turnip greens, some catalogna or some beets (about 1/2 of a head) in a pan with two finely chopped garlic cloves, a drizzle of olive oil,a pinch of salt and some chili peppers...hella delicious!
+- **sauté green veggies**: sauté 1/2 of a head of turnip greens, catalogna or beets in a pan with two finely chopped garlic cloves, a drizzle of olive oil,a pinch of salt and some chili peppers...hella delicious!

 - **baked pumpkin**: chop 1/4 of a pumpkin, mix it with some cinnamon powder, olive oil and some salt and cook it in the oven around 20 minutes at 180°C